 Metal crowns are generally in the middle of the price range with cost starting around $700 and going up to $2,500.

 How much do porcelain fused to metal crowns cost?

-Can't decide between porcelain or metal?
+Can't decide between porcelain and metal?
 Do both!
-The average cost for these range from $500 to $1,500.
-If you have dental insurance, there is a chance they may pick up part of the tab for your dental crown.
-It depends on what you need the crown for and how nicely you ask them.
-Know definitely more the former than the latter.
+The average cost of these crowns ranges from $500 to $1,500.
+If you have dental insurance, chances are it will cover some of the cost of the crown.
+It depends on what you need the crown for and how persistent you will be in getting it.

 |Classic metal-ceramic crown, materials Germany-Japan, per one crown

 |Metal-ceramic crown of high aesthetics, materials Japan, for 1 crown

 |Crown, cast of cobalt-chrome alloy, Germany, per 1 crown